mishelashala/zettelkasten/reference/Refactoring.md

 "If we have a method that is using more features of another class than the class on which it is defined, then the method needs to be moved to the class whose features it is using."

 Brahma Dathan, Sarnath Ramnath, Object-Oriented Analysis, Design and Implementation, p207

+## Refactoring Hierarchies

+### General rule for refactoring hierarchies

+"The general rule for refactoring into a new inheritance hierarchy is to arrange code so that you can promote abstractions rather than demote concretions."

+Sandi Metz, Practical Object-Oriented Design, p123